thequickfixer/custom-linux-kernel-guide/README.md

 make sure you have your ```/boot``` directory properly mounted before proceeding.

-wget the kernel version of your choosing...
+wget the kernel version of your choosing... from the v5.x directory.

 ```https://mirrors.edge.kernel.org/pub/linux/kernel/v5.x/linux-<version>.tar.xz```